mmBs/mmbs.github.io/about.md

 Hey!

-My name is Michal Bialas.
-I am  **Android Engineer** and **Professional Scrum Master** with a passion for software engineering, agile methodologies, Android development and all great libraries and frameworks.
+My name is Michal.
+Thanks for visiting my blog!

+I am  **Android Tech Lead**, **Direct Manager** and **Professional Scrum Master** with a passion for software engineering, agile methodologies, mobile technologies and all great libraries and frameworks.

 I am really enthusiastic about making things cleverer, simpler and smarter.
 I believe in Albert Einstein's quotation: *Make things as simple as possible, but not simpler*.